domainaware/parsedmarc/docs/index.rst

 Some organisations do not allow IMAP, and only support Exchange Web Services (EWS)/Outlook Web Access (OWA).
 In that case, Davmail will need to be set up as a local EWS/OWA IMAP gateway.
+It can even work where ` Modern Auth/multi-factor authentication`_ is required.

 To do this, download the latest ``davmail-version.zip`` from https://sourceforge.net/projects/davmail/files/